-WHAT DOES IT LOOK LIKE?: Yellow Starthistle is a winter annual.
+WHAT DOES IT LOOK LIKE?
+Yellow Starthistle is a winter annual.
 Its seeds germinate in the fall, overwinter as a rosette, continue to grow in the spring, and then die before winter.
 It can grow from 1 to 4 feet tall depending upon growing conditions.
 The more rainfall, the taller the plants will grow and the more seeds they will produce.
 In May and June the flower stalk begins to form.
 Flower heads are yellow with cream colored thorns, one-quarter to three-quarter inches long, sticking out from the flowering heads.

-HOW DOES IT SPREAD?: Yellow starthistle produces two types of seeds: plumed and plumeless.
+HOW DOES IT SPREAD?
+Yellow starthistle produces two types of seeds: plumed and plumeless.
 The plumed seeds are caught and spread by the wind.
 The plumeless seeds drop to the ground once the seed head starts to fall apart.

+HOW DO I CONTROL IT?
 Learn to identify this weed.
 As with all annual weeds, keeping them from going to seed is the best control.

 CHEMICAL Yellow starthistle in the rosette stage is not difficult to control with herbicides.
 As it reaches the flowering and seed making stage it becomes resistant to chemical control.

-Call the Kootenai County Noxious Weed Control Office at (208)446-1290 or visit our office at 10905 Ramsey Road in Hayden.
+Call the Kootenai County Noxious Weed Control Office at (208)446-1290 or visit our office at 10905 N. Ramsey Road in Hayden.
 Email us at firstname.lastname@example.org

-Download PDF for YELLOW STARTHISTLE
+Download a PDF